-The Equality Act 2010 covers the way the curriculum is delivered, as schools and other education providers must ensure that issues are taught in a way that does not subject students to discrimination.
+The Equality Act 2010 covers the way the curriculum is delivered, as schools and other education providers must ensure that issues are taught in a way that complies with legal definitions of sex but does not subject students to discrimination.
 Bentley Wood High School has a duty under the Equality Act to ensure that teaching is accessible to all children and young people, including those who are lesbian, gay, bisexual and transgender (LGBT).
 At Bentley Wood High School, we believe that inclusive RSE will foster good relations between students, tackle all types of prejudice - including homophobia - and promote understanding and respect.
 This links to the advice provided by the Department for Education who have produced advice on The Equality Act 2010 and schools (DfE 2014b).